ntnhut/LeetSolve/docs/source/Mathematics/279_Perfect_Squares.md

 Here are the cases.
 1. If `n` is a perfect square, `numSquares(n) = 1`.
-2. There is another theorem, Legendre's Three-Square Theorem[^Le], which states that `numSquares(n)` cannot be 1, 2, or 3 if `n` can be expressed as
+2. There is another theorem, [Legendre's Three-Square Theorem](https://en.wikipedia.org/wiki/Legendre%27s_three-square_theorem), which states that
+`numSquares(n)` cannot be 1, 2, or 3 if `n` can be expressed as

 $$